Bayview Child Health Center

 But what is even more shocking is that while the Bayview has the highest number of children of any community in the city, it has just one pediatrician.
 That’s right, just one specialist physician to take care of the needs of all of the children of our community.
 By any standards that is unacceptable and has to change, and it has.

 Center Now Open

 In March a brand new medical center, the Bayview Child Health Center, opened at 1335 Evans Avenue.
+It has moved.
+The current address is 3450 Third Street, Bldg. #2, San Francisco, CA 94124.
 It’s a state-of-the-art facility offering the best care to the children of the community.
 There are the usual well-baby exams as well as immunizations and treatment for children who are sick.
 But there’s a lot more too.
 With obesity a growing problem across America the Center is offering a weight management clinic to help families get the information and guidance they need in eating a healthy diet and maintaining a healthy weight.
 Mental health services are also available to assist families in crisis.

 For too long too many of the children in the Bayview have had to travel outside the neighborhood to see a doctor, and to get the medical care they need.
 When a child is sick the last thing a parent should have to worry about is how far they need to go to get help.
 That’s why this clinic is so important.
 It provides more than just care for families; it provides peace of mind, knowing there is someone nearby who can help.

 But this kind of help does not come easily.
 It has taken a lot of hard work, and money.
 California Pacific Medical Center and the CPMC Foundation have given generously of time, money and resources.
 Others, such as United Way, have also helped.

 By offering health care to every child in the Bayview, regardless of whether they have insurance or can afford to pay, CPMC is trying to make a difference in the lives of families in the community, to ensure that every child in the neighborhood has everything they need for a healthy life.
 They deserve no less.